 Your insurance company’s “expert” will probably be a licensed engineer who has never installed or supervised the installation or repair of a single roof.
 His specialty before becoming employed by the “engineering company” he now works for may have been geotechnical, water resources, electronics, or any other of the numerous variety of engineering specialties that have nothing at all to do with building materials.
 His brief training program provided by his company may be the only credential he has earned to be an “expert” in the area that he has been called upon to inspect for your claim — and is likely to have seen fewer storm damaged roofs in a year than your contractor has seen in a month or less.

-In this example, the insurance company’s “expert” provides an “engineering report” to the insurance company that contradicts the finding of your experienced roofing contractor and your insurance company concludes … based upon the opinion of their hired gun … that the hail damage reported to you by your experienced contractor is not really hail damage and your claim is denied.
+Back to our example, the insurance company’s “expert” provides an “engineering report” to the insurance company that contradicts the finding of your experienced roofing contractor and your insurance company concludes … based upon the opinion of their hired gun … that the hail damage reported to you by your experienced contractor is not really hail damage and your claim is denied.

 Many of these “engineering” companies that employ licensed engineers to provide these types of reports to insurance companies do not provide any other service.
 Writing these reports for insurance companies is their major (or, in many cases, only) source of business income.
 Sometimes, as reported by the television news program “60 Minutes” (click here), the company’s managers may even change the language in the engineer’s original report to benefit an insurance company at the expense of the homeowner.
-The financial incentive (usually $1,500 to $2,500 per report) for future repeated business is what will often drive some of them to find creative ways to “help” the insurance company determine that your hail damage is not really hail damage, that structural damage is not really structural damage, and so on.
+The financial incentive (usually $1,500 to $2,500 per report) for future repeated business is what will often drive some of them to find creative ways to “help” the insurance company to determine that your hail damage is not really hail damage, that structural damage is not really structural damage, and so on.

 As most public adjusters know from the numerous “engineering reports” that we read and discuss with insurance companies, many of them are simple boilerplates with only the beginning and ending pages unique to the applicable home, and many of them lack merit or fact that would actually support a denial of an insurance claim.
 Unfortunately, policyholders do not have the advantage of reading enough of these “engineering reports” to recognize the numerous errors, omissions, and duplications contained within them and, accordingly, will mistakenly believe that the report cannot be successfully disputed.